-- The Company shall appoint a credit institution as Custodian Bank; the Custodian Bank shall act independently of the Company and exclusively in the interests of the investors. - The tasks and duties of the Custodian Bank are governed by the custodian agreement concluded with the Company, in accordance with the KAGB and GIC and SIC. - 3.
-The Custodian Bank may outsource custodial tasks to another company (sub-custodian) pursuant to Section 73 KAGB.
+- 1. The Company shall appoint a credit institution as Custodian Bank; the Custodian Bank shall act independently of the Company and exclusively in the interests of the investors. - 2.
+The tasks and duties of the Custodian Bank are governed by the custodian agreement concluded with the Company, in accordance with the KAGB and the investment conditions. - The Custodian Bank may outsource custodial tasks to another company (sub-custodian) pursuant to Section 73 KAGB.
 Please refer to the Sales Prospectus for details. - 4.
-The Custodian Bank shall be liable to the UCITS Fund or to the investors for the loss of a financial instrument held in custody by the Custodian Bank or by a sub-custodian to whom the custody of financial instruments has been transferred according to Section 72 para.
+The Custodian Bank shall be liable to the UCITS Fund or to the investors for the loss of a financial instrument in the meaning of Section 72 para.
+1 no. 1 KAGB held in custody by the Custodian Bank or by a sub-custodian to whom the custody of financial instruments has been transferred according to Section 73 para.
 1 KAGB.
 The Custodian Bank is not liable if it can prove that the loss is due to external events whose consequences were unavoidable despite all reasonable countermeasures.
 Further claims arising out of the provisions of civil law on the basis of contracts or torts are not affected.
 The Custodian Bank shall also be liable to the UCITS Fund or to the investors for all other losses that they incur if the Custodian Bank fails to meet its obligations under the provisions of the KAGB, whether negligently or intentionally.
-The Custodian Bank's liability remains unaffected by any transfer of custody tasks referred to in Paragraph 3, Sentence 1.
+The Custodian Bank's liability remains unaffected by any transfer of custody tasks referred to in paragraph 3, sentence 1.